MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics.md

 # Customer intent: I want to troubleshoot the Global Secure Access client using the Advanced diagnostics utility.
 ---
-# Troubleshoot the Global Secure Access client: advanced diagnostics
+# Troubleshoot the Global Secure Access client: Advanced diagnostics
 This document provides troubleshooting guidance for the Global Secure Access client.
 It explores each tab of the Advanced diagnostics utility.

 ## Introduction